-7. 7.
-If you have identified a negative impact, how do you plan to mitigate it?
-N/ A St age 4: Conclusion of the Equality Analysis 8.
-Which of the following statements best describe the outcome of the EA (Tick one box only) Please refer to the guidance for carrying out Equality Impact Assessments is available on the intranet for further information about these outcomes and what they mean for your proposal √ Outcome 1 - The EA has not identified any potential for discrimination or negative impact and all opportunities to promote equality are being addressed.
+Stage 4: Conclusion of the Equality Analysis

+- 8. Which of the following statements best describe the outcome of the EA (Tick one box only) Please refer to the guidance for carrying out Equality Impact Assessments is available on the intranet for further information about these outcomes and what they mean for your proposal - ✓ Outcome 1 The EA has not identified any potential for discrimination or negative impact and all opportunities to promote equality are being addressed.
 No changes are required.

 Outcome 2 - The EA has identified adjustments to remove negative impact or to better promote equality.
-Actions you propose to take to dethis should be included in the Action Plan.
-Page Outcome 3 - The EA has identified some potential for negative impact or some missed opportunities to promote equality and it may not be possible to mitigate this fully.
+Actions you propose to take to do this should be included in the Action Plan.

+Outcome 3 - The EA has identified some potential for negative impact or some missed opportunities to promote equality and it may not be possible to mitigate this fully.
 If you propose to continue with proposals you must include the justification for this in Section 10 below, and include actions you propose to take to remove negative impact or to better promote equality in the Action Plan.
 You must ensure that your proposed action is in line with the PSED to have 'due regard' and you are advised to seek Legal Advice.